 - Problems getting your shoe on or off

-Here’s the important thing to remember after an injury: even just one of these signs could be an indication of a broken bone.
-The only way to definitively rule out or diagnose a broken foot, toe or ankle bone is to see your doctor as soon as possible after becoming injured.
+Here’s the important thing to remember after an injury.
+Even just one of these signs could be a sign you've broken a bone.
+And the only way to rule out or diagnose a broken foot, toe or ankle bone is to see me as soon as possible after the injury.

-In my Houston podiatry practice, I offer in house x-rays and treat broken bones with the highest level of care, with a far shorter wait time than you’d experience in a hospital emergency room.
+In my Houston podiatry practice, I offer in house x-rays.
+And, if you've broken a bone, you'll get the highest level of care, with a far shorter wait time than in a hospital emergency room.

 If you experience pain immediately after a fall or other foot injury, there’s a good chance that you’ve got a sprained or broken toe, foot or ankle.
-Come see Dr. Andrew Schneider immediately so you can get on the path to a full recovery.
+So make an appointment with us immediately, and we'll get get on the path to a full recovery.